SilasVerse/portfolio/README.md

 ├── assets/           # Images and other assets
 └── README.md         # Project documentation
 ```
-I made this website based on my learning from various sources including youtube videos, and documents.
+I made this based on my learning from various sources like youtube, and documents.
-In the future, I will add more features in my page and try to do more projects.
+In the future, I will add more features in my page and try to implement more projects.
-I'm still learning to improve skills.
+Now, I'm still learning to improve skills.

 ---